nus-cs2113-AY2122S1/ip/docs/README.md

 ### Listing all tasks: `list`
-This command lists all the tasks currently scheduled in the the task list
+This command lists all the tasks currently scheduled in the the task list.
 ```shell
 list
 ____________________________________________________________